What is an Inguinal Hernia?

 Inguinal hernias will not resolve with medications and the possibility of serious complications like obstruction of the intestines can occur.
 Besides, the discomfort from the inguinal hernia often impedes the individual in carrying out activities like lifting loads, long walks and hiking, gym exercises and even travelling.

-There are two approaches to the repair of an inguinal hernia, namely an open surgery or a laparoscopic/keyhole surgery.
+There are two approaches to the repair of an inguinal hernia, namely an open Hernia surgery or a laparoscopic/keyhole surgery.
 Both approaches utilise the same principles of repair that involves the placement of a non-absorbable medical-grade mesh over the area of weakness to prevent further protrusion of the hernia.

-The open surgery is usually performed for one-sided hernias while the laparoscopic/keyhole surgery can be performed for one and two-sided hernias.
+The open Hernia surgery is usually performed for one-sided hernias while the laparoscopic/keyhole surgery can be performed for one and two-sided hernias.
 The open surgery involves a 6-8cm incision over the inguinal region that is usually closed up with absorbable sutures.
 The laparoscopic/keyhole surgery involves three small 1.5cm incisions located at the level of the belly button away from the inguinal region.

-A hernia repair surgery is a relatively minor surgery with low complication rates.
+A hernia surgery is a relatively minor surgery with low complication rates.
 It is often performed as a day surgery though some patients do prefer to stay overnight after surgery.